truck-js/queue/README.md

 if (!queue.isFull()) {
   queue.enqueue('FIVE');
 }
+// Get the length of the Queue length = Queue.length; // 5
 // Get the Queue as an array
 const queueAsArray = queue.toArray(); // [1, 'two', { three: 'three' }, false, 'FIVE']
 // Remove the values from the Queue